-Every year, each member company of Tokio Marine Group holds human rights training in the workplace, in which all employees and other co-workers take part to build a vibrant corporate culture without discrimination or harassment.
-Training is based on themes that reflect social issues and employees learn about a wide range of areas, which include acquiring knowledge concerning a number of human rights issues in Japan of discrimination against people belonging to outcast communities, LGBT (lesbian, gay, bisexual, transgender) and harassment issues as well as about the Modern Slavery Act 2015 of the United Kingdom.
+Every year, each member company of Tokio Marine Group holds human rights training in the workplace and e-learning training, in which all employees and other co-workers take part to build a vibrant corporate culture without discrimination or harassment.
+Training is based on themes that reflect social issues and employees learn about a wide range of areas, which include acquiring knowledge concerning a number of human rights issues in Japan of discrimination against people belonging to outcast communities, normalization, LGBT and harassment issues as well as issues regarding foreign residents and the Sustainable Development Goals (SDGs).